2022 Preservation Awards and Annual Meeting

 Saturday, September 17, 3:00 – 5:00 PM

-The Sandy Hill Arts Center was originally built as a Masonic Temple and housed various functions over the years, including storefronts and offices.
-The iconic five-story structure has recently reemerged as a local landmark through the rehabilitation efforts of Bill Nikas and is now home to various galleries, shops, and offices, in addition to a restaurant and event spaces available for rental.
+The Sandy Hill Arts Center was built in 1901 as a Masonic Temple and housed various functions over the years, including storefronts and offices.
+This striking Romanesque Revival-inspired brick building illustrates the prosperity that Hudson Falls (then the village of Sandy Hill) experienced as a result of the timber and papermaking boom along its powerful stretch of the Hudson River.
+After decades of neglect and disrepair, Bill Nikas acquired the property in 2015 and oversaw its rehabilitation.
+The iconic five-story structure has recently reemerged as a local landmark and vital community hub in downtown Glens Falls, thanks to the rehabilitation efforts of Bill Nikas and is now home to galleries, shops, and offices, in addition to a restaurant and event spaces available for rental.

 Our Annual Meeting was followed by our 27th Annual Preservation Awards Ceremony, where we will recognize the individuals, businesses, communities, and organizations whose work exemplifies the best of historic preservation work in the Adirondack region.
 This event shines a special light on the passions and extraordinary work of the people who make historic preservation such an important part of the region’s vitality.

 The recipients of the 2022 AARCH Preservation Awards are:

 - Robin and Michelle Timmons, The Black Brook General Store, for the rehabilitation and community revitalization.